icatjs/pkgdev/README.md

 ```{bash}
 npm install -g pkgdev
 ```
-And cpm will be installed in to your bin path.
+And pkgdev will be installed in to your bin path.

 ## Usage